-The Chief of Police (or designee), and the Clery Compliance Director, or Regional Director have the ability and authority to issue an alert without delay and without further consultation with any other University official.
+The Chief of Police (or designee), the Clery Compliance Director, or the Executive Director, have the ability and authority to issue an alert without delay and without further consultation with any other University official.
 Notification message content is determined based on the type of incident, the context with which it is occurring, and the immediate danger or threat to the campus community and the need to advise campus community members to take action.
-The University will attempt to make such notification sufficiently specific so as to enable recipients to take an appropriate response to the threat.
-Template messages have been prepared as part of the emergency notification system to aid in rapid communication processes.
-In situations lacking the presence of an imminent threat, Chief of Police, or designee consults with university leadership prior to an alert being issued.
+The university will attempt to make such notification sufficiently specific so as to enable recipients to take an appropriate response to the threat.
+In situations lacking the presence of an imminent threat, the Executive Director, or designee consults with university leadership prior to an alert being issued.